Fever

 • Take an over-the-counter medicine, such as acetaminophen (Tylenol), ibuprofen (Advil, Motrin) or naproxen (Aleve), to relieve your symptoms.
 Read and follow all instructions on the label.
 No one younger than 20 should take aspirin.
 It has been linked to Reye syndrome, a serious illness.

-• Eat mild foods, such as soup.
+• Eat light foods, such as soup.

 Fever in children: When to call